"She is one of the leading lawyers of her generation, who presents issues beautifully and is a blistering advocate."

 Since 2011 she has been acting for eight women in claims against the Metropolitan Police Commissioner arising out of misconduct of undercover police officers who while undercover engaged in intimate relationships with claimant protesters: AKJ and others v Commissioner of Police 1 WLR 285 (CA) and DIL and others v Commissioner of Police.
 The cases are now being investigated by the independent investigation into undercover policing being conducted by Sir John Mitting.
 Phillippa has represented 200 core participants who were victims of police spying, and as the inquiry moves to hear evidence, continues to act for women deceived into intimate relationships as well as a number of families who lost loved ones in police custody and whose justice campaigns were spied on.

 Spanning most of the last decade she represented 800 Iraqis bringing private law damages claims both under the Human Rights Act and for assault and false imprisonment following their internment in the aftermath of the Iraq war.
 Among these is Yunus Rahmatullah who was captured by British forces in early 2004 and transferred to US control after which he was held in Abu Ghraib before being rendered to Afghanistan.
 He was detained there in Bagram airbase until June 2014.
 The MOD’s application to strike out the claim led to two Supreme Court judgments shedding valuable light on the elusive common law principles of Foreign Act of State ( UKSC 3) and Crown Act of State ( UKSC 1).

 Phillippa has an extensive public law practice representing a broad range of individual applicants.
-She also acts for NGOs such as Reprieve and Privacy International.
-She is a star individual in Chambers and Partners described e.g in (2012) as “a true public law all-rounder,” who “can turn her hand to many matters” and as an “exceptionally talented silk who maintains her outstanding reputation for her public law work” (2015) and in (2021) as “pre-eminent at the Bar for public law challenges which arise in the context of the criminal justice system, and well versed in all manner of judicial reviews which invoke human rights law”.
+She also acts for NGOs such as End Violence Against Women, Reprieve and Privacy International.
+She is a star individual in Chambers and Partners described e.g in (2012) as “a true public law all-rounder,” who “can turn her hand to many matters” as an “exceptionally talented silk who maintains her outstanding reputation for her public law work” (2015) and in (2021) as “pre-eminent at the Bar for public law challenges which arise in the context of the criminal justice system, and well versed in all manner of judicial reviews which invoke human rights law”.